cyclic-software/docs/docs/tutorials/rest-api-and-dynamodb/part-4.md

 [Link to full code.](https://github.com/cyclic-software/tutorial-bikes-api/blob/main/router.js)

-Next step is to check whether or not a bike item with this ID exists, before we update anything.
+The next step is to check whether or not a bike item with this ID exists before we update anything.

 ```javascript
 // Patch bike if it exists